 - CBE allows students to be independent and autonomous.
 The curriculum is highly personalized as they can choose the courses to take and the course for which they already have mastery and take the necessary exams for completion.

 - The courses are personalized or customized according to the student’s competency and schedule.
-This set-up enables them to meet other commitments like family life and or a career while still having the time to rest because of the absence of deadlines and due dates, and pressure.
+As you work at your own pace, this set-up enables them to meet other commitments like family life and or a career while still having the time to rest because of the absence of deadlines and due dates, and pressure.

 - Self-paced programs instill the value of discipline, responsibility, perseverance, and motivation.